picrin-scheme/picrin/README.md

 ## How to use it

+- debug-run

+	By default make command runs REPL with all debug flags enabled (PIC_GC_STRESS, VM_DEBUG, DEBUG).

+		$ make

 - build

 		$ make build

 	built executable binary will be under bin/ directory and shared library `libpicrin.so` under lib/.

+	If you want to build picrin on other systems than x86_64, make sure PIC_NAN_BOXING flag is turned off (see include/picconf.h for detail).

 - run